Hangzhou: Industries

 Hangzhou is the headquarters of several technology companies including Alibaba Group, NetEase, Ant Group, DeepSeek, Geely, and HikVision.
+In May 2024 Alibaba opened a new global headquarters that measured around one million sqm across seven buildings for 30,000 employees.
 As a result of its internet industry, many programmers from other cities such as Shanghai or Beijing have come to Hangzhou.
 The city has developed many new industries, including medicine, information technology, heavy equipment, automotive components, household electrical appliances, electronics, telecommunication, fine chemicals, chemical fibre and food processing.
 The city describes its important industries as "1 + 6" industrial clusters, with the "1" referring to the digital economy and the "6" referring to cultural/creative economy, finance, tourism, fashion manufacturing, and high-end equipment manufacturing.
 As of at least 2023, Hangzhou's economic growth has been led by the digital sector and the creative/cultural sectors.
+Studies show that the total revenue of Alibaba Group has a positive effect on economic growth of the city but it is only a unidirectional casualty between revenue of the Group and the economic growth in Hangzhou.
+Specifically a 1% increase in total revenue of Alibaba Group can result in 0.272% in economic growth of the city in the long run.

 Tourism

 In March 2013, the Hangzhou Tourism Commission started an online campaign via Facebook, the 'Modern Marco Polo' campaign.
 Over the next year nearly 26,000 participants applied from around the globe, in the hopes of becoming Hangzhou's first foreign tourism ambassador.
 In a press conference in Hangzhou on 20 May 2014, Liam Bates was announced as the successful winner and won a $55,000 contract, being the first foreigner ever to be appointed by China's government in such an official role.